ajhenley/gitbook/putting_a_basic_html_page_together.md

+###The results are in....

 The entire page you've been working on should look something like this.
+In the next few assignments we will modify this to make it into something you actually want to show to other people.

 ```
 {%ace edit=true, lang='html'%}